 1. What is an ABLE account?

-ABLE accounts, which are tax-advantaged savings accounts for individuals with disabilities and their families, will be created as a result of the passage of the ABLE Act of 2014 and subsequent enactment of state ABLE laws.
+An ABLE account is a tax-advantaged savings accounts that qualified individuals with disabilities will be able to open as a result of the passage of the ABLE Act of 2014 and subsequent enactment of state ABLE laws.
 Earnings on ABLE accounts will not be taxed.
-Contributions to the account made by any person (the account beneficiary, family and friends) will not be tax deductible depending on the specifics of the state ABLE law.
+Contributions to the account may be made by any person (the account beneficiary, family and friends) and may or may not be tax deductible depending on the specifics of the state ABLE law.

 2. Why the need for ABLE accounts?